-- When not in use, plant and vehicles will be switched off; there will be no idling vehicles. - All plant and fuel-requiring equipment utilised during construction shall be well maintained in order to minimise emissions, as per manufacturing and legal requirements. - Green driving techniques will be adopted, and effective route preparation and planning shall be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
-All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials shall be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work. - Drop heights to haulage vehicles and onto conveyors will be minimised. - Surfaces will be swept where loose material remains following planing.
+- All plant, machinery and vehicles associated with the scheme will be maintained to the appropriate standards and will be switched off when not in use. - Green driving techniques will be adopted, and effective route preparation and planning will be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
+All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials will be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work. - Drop heights to haulage vehicles and onto conveyors will be minimised. - Surfaces will be swept where loose material remains following planing.